 I currently earn over $8,000 a month and I’m the breadwinner for my small family.
 I quit my day job two years ago and plan to dive deeper into the four major steps you can take to quit, launch, and earn.

 You want to be in more control of your career and finances, right?
-Then join the Careful Cents newsletter to be informed of upcoming workshops and live trainings!
-You’ll get an insider’s look at how I quit my job and got started as a freelancer.
+Book a coaching session with me and I’ll walk you through each step.
+Ask any questions about how I quit my job and got started as a freelancer.

 Are you in the process of quitting your job, or hoping to soon?
 What’s your plan for replacing your income?